yjh891114/Assessing-robustness-of-conclusion-from-a-star-shaped-network-meta-analysis-through-imputation/README.md

 # **R-codes_sensitivity-analysis-method-through-imputation**

-The repository contains material to reproduce results of the article "A method for assessing robustness of the results of a star-shaped network meta-analysis under the unidentifiable consistency assumption".
+The repository contains material to reproduce results of the manuscript "A method for assessing robustness of the results of a star-shaped network meta-analysis under the unidentifiable consistency assumption" that is in progress.

 This repository contains: